 - A complete census of the relevant sites which are known as places where single manuscripts (for instance codices buried with a body, as a funerary kit) or entire ‘collections’ (for example a monastery library, such as the codices found in the monastery of the Virgin Mary in Deir el-Hammam) have been found.
 Drawings, photos, maps, and 3D reconstructions of the most relevant sites will be provided.

 - A tentative identification of places and geographical areas where specific works and literary genres have been conceived.

 - A complete archive of names of copyists, commissioners, donors, institutions and places involved in the production of manuscripts.

 - A classification of the book formats, writing supports and other relevant codicological features of the manuscripts, in relation to the texts that they transmit.

-All the databases just described – with their interrelated data – will constitute the invisible substructure of the Atlas.
+All the databases just described – with their interrelated data – constitute the invisible substructure of the Atlas.

 PAThs is not a project that emerges ex nihilo, but it takes advantage of some successful initiatives whose results will constitute one of the bases of the research work, although they do not overlap with the goals of this new project.
 The Corpus dei Manoscritti Copti Letterari (CMCL) is the most important of these projects.